 But the most important thing in choosing a hotel your kids will love?
 The pool, of course!

 Besides the fact that the Inn of the Governors is an awesome place to stay, they are also a great Santa Fe Resource.
-The Eat, Drink, and Explore tab on their homepage is a great Santa Fe resource…the folks at the Inn of the Governors are really invested in their guests enjoying Santa Fe and their love for their city is definitely felt.
+The Eat, Drink, and Explore tab on their homepage has lots of great info.
+One of the things I loved most about Inn of the Governors is the hospitality and how the staff was so invested in their guests enjoying Santa Fe.
+Their love for their city is definitely felt.

 You might also like: